This information is for domestic students. If you are international, click here

 Pathways into the qualification

-Individuals may enter SIT30813 Certificate III in Commercial Cookery with limited or no vocational experience and without a lower level qualification.
+Individuals may enter SIT30821 Certificate III in Commercial Cookery with limited or no vocational experience and without a lower level qualification.

 Pathways from the qualification

-After achieving SIT30813 Certificate III in Commercial Cookery, individuals could progress to SIT40413 Certificate IV in Commercial Cookery, SIT40613 Certificate IV in Catering Operations or SIT40713 Certificate IV in Patisserie.
+After achieving SIT30821 Certificate III in Commercial Cookery, individuals may progress to SIT40521 Certificate IV in Kitchen Management.

 Candidates may be required to provide evidence of the following for work placement (requirements vary according to host employer policies):